Presentations of the Roger-Yang generalized skein algebra: Presentation of

-Next, consider a loop $\alpha$ without intersections.
+Now, suppose that $\alpha$ is a curve without intersection.
 Then, by using the Puncture-Skein relations only (see Figure \ref{fig:recursion} or \cite[Proposition 2.2]{BKPW16Involve}), we may describe $\alpha$ as a polynomial with respect to (1) reduced arcs, (2) regular isotopy classes of waterdrops $\omega_{i}$ and $\overline{\omega_{i}}$, and (3) the regular isotopy class of the trivial loop.
+If $\alpha$ is a curve isotopic to the trivial loop, then $\alpha - \alpha^{c} = -(\delta + q^{2} + q^{-2}) \in K$ follows from the Big circle relation.
+If $\alpha$ is a curve isotopic to a waterdrop $\omega_{i}$ (Example \ref{ex:skeinexample}), then $\alpha - \alpha^{c} = -(\gamma_{ii}^{+} - \omega_{i}) \in K$.
+The case of $\overline{\omega_{i}}$ is also obtained by Remark \ref{rem:oppositewaterdrop}.
 Therefore, by a similar argument to that in Step 1, it is now sufficient to prove the statement for reduced arcs.

 \textsf{Step 3.} Complexity measure for reduced arcs.